As your State Senator, I'll be a voice for working families in Central New York and the Southern Tier"

 WHO IS LEA?

-Lea Webb was the first African American and youngest person ever elected to the Binghamton City Council, and she is an award-winning activist who has been recognized as one of tomorrow's leaders by Oprah magazine and the White House Project.
+A lifelong Southern Tier resident, Lea Webb served as a Binghamton City Councilmember for 8 years and is an educator at Binghamton University.
+Lea was the first African American and youngest person ever elected to the Binghamton City Council, and she is an award-winning activist who has been recognized as one of tomorrow's leaders by Oprah magazine and the White House Project.

 The only candidate with